-- 1 To prepare the PCR mix for more than one reaction, multiply the amount in the "Volume" column above by z, where z = the number of reactions to be run + sufficient additional reactions. - 4 Mix carefully by pipetting up and down.
-Do not vortex. - Pipet 15 μl PCR mix into each reaction vessel of a LightCycler® 8-TubeStrip or LightCycler® 480 Multiwell Plate. - Add 5 μl of the DNA template. - Close the reaction vessels. - 5 Place the LightCycler® 480 Multiwell Plate in a standard swing-bucket centrifuge with a suitable adapter. - Balance it with a suitable counterweight, such as another LightCycler® 480 Multiwell Plate, or - Place the 8-tube strips into a standard multiwell plate 96 (MWP) and balance them in the centrifuge. - Centrifuge at 1,500 × g for 0.5 2 minutes. - 6 Load the reaction vessels into the LightCycler® Nano or LightCycler® 96 Instrument. - The start the PCR program described above. - 🕡 If you use reaction volumes different from 20 μl, it might be advantageous to adapt the hold times.

-Due to possible primer/primer interactions that occur during storage, it may be necessary to preheat the PCR primer-probe mix for 1 minute at 95°C before starting the reaction.
+- 6 Place the LightCycler® 480 Multiwell Plate in a standard swinging-bucket centrifuge with a suitable adapter. - Balance it with a suitable counterweight, such as another LightCycler® 480 Multiwell Plate, or - Place the 8-tube strips into a standard multiwell plate 96 (MWP) and balance them in the centrifuge. - Centrifuge at 1,500 \times g for 0.5 to 2 minutes. - 6 Load the reaction vessels into the LightCycler® 96 Instrument. - Start the PCR program described above. - i If you use reaction volumes different from 20 μ l, it might be advantageous to adapt the hold times. - Due to possible primer/primer interactions that occur during storage, it may be necessary to preheat the PCR primer-probe mix for 1 minute at 95°C before starting the reaction.
 This extra step will ensure optimum sensitivity.